SummittDweller/wieting-rpi-auto-start/README.md

 ## History

+### 20-Dec-2022

+- Added Chromium logging to `kiosk` as documented in the attached `kiosk` script.
+- Added my Chromium lanuch command to a new `browser.sh` script, and
+- Added crontab specification to run the new `browser.sh` script every 10 minutes.

 ### 2-Dec-2022

 - Something in the system, either the _chromium_ kiosk or the `/pre-show` Javascript in the website appears to stop showing images after about 15 minutes.